 Attendance at Strategy meetings if assessed to be child protection concern

 Strategy meetings are one of four multi-agency meetings as part of Child Protection processes.
-LSCB procedures has detailed guidance about these meetings www.lscb-durham.org.uk
+Local multi-agency procedures has detailed guidance about these meetings www.lscb-durham.org.uk

 There is a table to summarise multi-agency meetings, timescales and responsibilities of attendees in Appendix 7.